rpapallas/illustrate.nvim/README.md

 search through the available `.svg` and `.ai` documents in your current working directory and open them in Inkscape or Adobe Illustrator.
 The example key binding below is `<leader>if`.
+* By using [telescope](https://github.com/nvim-telescope/telescope.nvim), you can
+search through the available `.svg` and `.ai` documents in your current working directory, create a copy of one with a new name, and open the new copy in Inkscape or Adobe Illustrator.
+The example key binding below is `<leader>ic`.

 The plugin currently supports macOS and Linux only, but I am open to add support for Windows too.
 I am happy to accept merge requests on this matter, I